An opportunity for accredited training in the operation of steam machinery –

 And since 2014, a Marshall Instructional Engine

 Considering coming this year?
 Then note that trainees need to start gaining experience throughout the year with operating steam equipment.
 Our organization is heavily geared towards educating the team to safely operate the steam and heritage equipment on site

-NEW RULES FOR PARTICIPANTS IN 2017 PROGRAMME – READ THEM CAREFULLY!
+NEW RULES FOR PARTICIPANTS in PROGRAMME AFTER 2017 – READ THEM CAREFULLY!

 • Licences cost $450 each payable to LearnPRN Pty Ltd t/as SteamTraining

 • A BS, BA or ES licence can be obtained.

 • Payment in full at time of booking on invoice issued.